A necessary condition for non-monotonic dose response, with an application to a kinetic proofreading model -- Extended

 \section{Abstract}

-Steady state non-monotonic (\lq\lq biphasic\rq\rq) dose responses are often observed in experimental biology, which raises the control-theoretic question of identifying which possible mechanisms might underlie such behaviors.
-It is well known that the presence of an incoherent feedforward loop (IFFL) in a network may give rise to a non-monotonic response.
-It has been conjectured that this condition is also necessary, i.e. that a non-monotonic response implies the existence of an IFFL.
-In this paper, we show that this conjecture is false, and in the process prove a weaker version: that either an IFFL must exist or both a positive loop and a negative feedback loop must exist.
+Steady state nonmonotonic (\lq\lq biphasic\rq\rq) dose responses are often observed in experimental biology, which raises the control-theoretic question of identifying which possible mechanisms might underlie such behaviors.
+It is well known that the presence of an incoherent feedforward loop (IFFL) in a network may give rise to a nonmonotonic response.
+It has been conjectured that this condition is also necessary, i.e. that a nonmonotonic response implies the existence of an IFFL.
+In this paper, we show that this conjecture is false, and in the process prove a weaker version: that either an IFFL must exist or both a positive feedback loop and a negative feedback loop must exist.
 Towards this aim, we give necessary and sufficient conditions for when minors of a symbolic matrix have mixed signs.
-Finally, we study in full generality when a model of immune T-cell activation could exhibit a steady state non-monotonic dose response.
+Finally, we study in full generality when a model of immune T-cell activation could exhibit a steady state nonmonotonic dose response.